taxjarsam/taxjar-developers/source/integrations/guides/ebay.md

 If you want to take sales tax completely off your plate, TaxJar will also [AutoFile](https://www.taxjar.com/how-it-works) your sales tax returns for you in most states.

-If you have additional questions or need help integrating your Acumatica and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.
+If you have additional questions or need help integrating your eBay and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.